mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ## Data source

 The idea for a centralized data source is to simplify server-side data fetching.
-It's an abstraction layer between the data grid and the server, providing a simple interface for interacting with server.
-Think of it like a middle-man handling the communication between the Data Grid (client) and the actual data source (server).
+It's an abstraction layer between the Data Grid and the server, providing a simple interface for interacting with the server.
+Think of it like a middleman handling the communication between the Data Grid (client) and the actual data source (server).

 :::warning